 Gianluca Pagliuca, Attilio Lombardo, Gianluca Vialli, Roberto Mancini, Juan Sebastián Verón, Andrea Poli

 Top goalscorer: Roberto Mancini (132)

-The first 30 years of competing were not kind to Sampdoria.
-During this period, the club did not see much success and was relegated to the second division on more than a single occasion.
+Although the club would stay in Serie A for many seasons, the first 30 years of competing would lack bigger achievements.
 The 70s were an especially disappointing time, and the club seemed destined to languish in Serie B for the foreseeable future.